 The Charter School shall have the option to grant renewable contract status when it hires a certificated employee who had been on a renewable contract with another Idaho charter school/school district or who has out-of-state experience which would otherwise qualify the certificated employee for renewable contract status in Idaho.
 Alternatively, the Charter School can place the certificated employee on a Category 3 contract.
 Such Category 3 placement may be for one, two, or three years.

 Retired: Certificated personnel receiving retirement benefits from the public employee retirement system of Idaho, except those who received benefits under the early retirement program previously provided by the State, will be hired as at-will employees on a form contract approved by the Superintendent of Public Instruction for Retired Teachers or Retired Administrators.
+Retired school employee means any School employee employed as instructional staff, pupil service staff, or professionally endorsed staff and any staff holding a certificate as described in to 33-1210A, Idaho Code, as well as school bus drivers and resource officers.

 Interim Certificate Holder: A certificated employee who holds an interim certificate while they pursue an alternate route to certification must complete at least nine semester credits annually toward the completion of their alternate route to certification and meet their annual progress goals toward the completion of the alternate route.
 The Charter School may take action to terminate or non-renew a teacher with an interim certificate who fails to meet these requirements.
 Such termination or non-renewal shall be carried out in accordance with State law and administrative rules and Charter School policy.
 Personnel who hold an interim certificate and/or emergency authorization and have not been issued their five year renewable certificate shall not exceed a Category 3 Contract until conditions have been met.